 When it's not just the thought that counts

-How do you make sure that your “good cause” also has a good effect?
+How do you ensure that your “good cause” has a good effect?

 Having good intentions and the heartfelt wish to do something good is as laudable as it can be dangerous.
 There is no shortage of media coverage of well-intentioned travellers heading to Africa, Asia or South America “to make a difference”, only to find themselves at badly managed and ineffective projects – or downright unscrupulous and damaging ones.

 This is not the inevitable outcome of volunteer travel though.
 When good intentions are combined with a good dose of common sense, conscientious research and some solid criteria you truly can achieve good things.